impresyjna/ImpressiveNotifications/README.md

 ```

 If you want to make constant notification(without hiding timer), in INNotificationData delay should be nil.
+If you want to block hiding on tap just set hideOnTap in this struct as false.

 ### INNotificationDelegate
 ``INNotificationDelegate`` is used to notify about finish or tap on notification.
 It has two functions: